The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap

 [FI] The Exploit Part 3

-In August 2025, a ransomware group exploited a known SonicWall firewall vulnerability at Marquis Software Solutions — a single fintech vendor serving over 700 banks and credit unions.
+In August 2025, a ransomware group exploited a known SonicWall firewall vulnerability at Marquis Software Solutions, a single fintech vendor serving over 700 banks and credit unions.
 Within hours, the attackers had accessed data pipelines feeding 74 financial institutions.
 Social Security numbers, bank account details, and taxpayer identification numbers for 780,000 people were exposed.
 Not because those 74 institutions failed.
-Because one vendor's firewall wasn't patched.
+Because one vendor's firewall was not patched.

 Feb 2024